sdsc/sdsc-summer-institute-2020/0_preparation/basic_linux_skills/README.md

 * [Common Utilities](#common-utilities)

-Note: if you have difficulties completing this task, please contact Institute staff at <consult@sdsc.edu>.
+Note: if you have difficulties completing this task, please contact staff at <consult@sdsc.edu>.
 <hr>

 ## <a name="basic-env">Basic Environment</a>